SeraphimSerapis/SeraphimSerapis/README.md

 ## 🎤 Public Speaking

-I have a passion for public speaking -- here are some examples of talks I have given:
+I've a passion for public speaking -- here are some examples of talks I have given:

 - [The Magic of Flutter @ GDG DevFest Ukraine 2017](https://youtu.be/0IY6J5baAj8)
 - [Engaging Across the Business @ DevRelCon UK 2016](https://youtu.be/7HYIuEm5_cg)